 A common ailment in business is that professionals or organizational teams do not really know what they want or haven’t formally defined it.
-Or, they have lost sight of what they want, getting too entangled in details of working IN their business, which could hurt their ability to work ON their business.
+Or, they have lost sight of what they want, getting too entangled in details of working IN their business (aka the small stuff), which could hurt their ability to work ON their business.

 Knowing what you want means having clear business goals, then using marketing as a way to support those goals…one before the other.
 Web marketing can support via a number of tools – blogs, video, websites, online advertising, emails, etc.

 Know What You Want to OWN What You Want!

 Example 1: Say your “want” is to grow your business to sell your business.
 If you work on the business all day long and don’t hire help, then your “what you want” is not being supported by your actions.
 (FACT: People don’t want to buy companies that are codependent on a leader, they want companies with great marketing potential and set systems that can be handed over.)
 Saying you can’t afford assistance to help with things like order taking, calls, systems development or marketing management is like saying you can’t afford to really get what you want.